WCSCourses/WWPG_2022/manuals/module_denovo_assembly/WWPG2022_genome-assembly_instructor-notes.md

 ### 2. Kraken
 **Q. What proportion of the reads are “unclassified”, and therefore potentially S. mansoni reads?**
+- about 95% are unclassified and potentially S. mansoni - note, only potentially, as this reports ALL sequences not in the database
 - Kraken works by matching kmers in the reads against kmers in the database.
 - The kraken database contains primarily bacterial and viral reference sequnences from NCBI, as well as human and mouse.
 - There are no parasites, ie, S. mansoni, in the database, so any S. manoni reads will be “unclassified”

 **Q. What looks to be the main contaminant?
 Why might this be so?**
-- Main contaminant is mouse reads, as the S. mansoni lifecycle maintained at Sanger uses mouse (instead of human) as the mammalian host.
+- Main contaminant is mouse reads (~4.5%), as the S. mansoni lifecycle maintained at Sanger uses mouse (instead of human) as the mammalian host.
 - The introduction of the manual gives this hint away.